 Posting procedures may be found in the Posting Policy.
 Additionally, individual departments may have preferred posting methods.
-Please refer to the policy and be considerate of those who manage the facilities in which you plan to post.
-Failure to follow posting procedures may result in the removal of postings by University officials without notice and conduct review.
-The following is prohibited:
+Please refer to the policy and be considerate of those who

-- Postings that violate the University's Policy on Sexual Harassment Prohibited by Title IX, and Discrimination, Harassment and Retaliation Prevention Policy, or the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493. - Destroying or removing others' postings.
-The removal or destruction of postings is a violation of the Property Damage/Vandalism policy and may also constitute a violation of the abusive behavior and discrimination policies under certain circumstances.
+Harassment Prohibited by Title IX.

-Posting in such a manner that covers up or obscures previous Such actions may also constitute violations of the Disruption/Demonstration policy, Property Damage/Vandalism, Abusive Behavior, and/or Discrimination policies under certain circumstances.
+- Destroying or removing others' postings.
+The removal or destruction of postings is a violation of the Property Damage/Vandalism policy and may also constitute a violation of the abusive behavior and discrimination policies under certain circumstances. - Posting in such a manner that covers up or obscures previous postings.
+Such actions may also constitute violations of the Disruption/Demonstration policy, Property Damage/Vandalism, Abusive Behavior, and/or Discrimination policies under certain circumstances.